-Thus, the so-called “ABC of Social Desires” has allowed for a little deeper understanding of this profile by showing people the following:
+Thus, the so-called ABC of social desires has allowed a deeper understanding of this profile.
+Here are some of its conclusions:

 - Those who enjoy spending time alone are better at regulating their mood.
 Plus, they have fewer “explosions” from bad moods, discomfort, frustration, etc…

 - People who enjoy their alone time usually have a more open mind.
-They are more original, curious and imaginative.
+They are more original, curious, and imaginative.

-- By going deeper in their personal universe, they know how to better recognize the external needs, fears, and concerns.
+- By going deeper in their personal universe, they know how to better recognize external needs, fears, and concerns.

 - On the other hand, the most extroverted people usually have a fear or an obvious discomfort of being alone.
 They feel threatened.
-Plus, they see themselves as “broken” if at any given point they aren’t with their partner, friends, etc…
+Plus, they see themselves as “broken” if at any given point they aren’t with their partner, friends, etc.

 - At the same time, another interesting detail is that people who feel at ease in solitude better manage their stress and anxiety.

-You may, however, be wondering what negative aspects this profiling tool can show you.
-What the “ABC of Social Desires” shows is that t hese people usually feel misunderstood.
+However, you may be wondering what negative aspects this tool can show you.
+What the ABC of social desires shows is that t hese people usually feel misunderstood.

 All in all, everyone has their own kind of personality.
 No one personality is better than another.
-Whether you’re a social butterfly or prefer time alone, it’s good to learn what helps you be the best person you can be and embrace it.
+Whether you’re a social butterfly or prefer time alone, it’s good to learn what helps you be the best person you can be and embrace it.It might interest you...